 Camp Treetops was founded in 1921 by progressive educators Donald and Dorothy Slesinger.
 It was one of the first camps for young children that utilized the ideas and ideals of progressive education to help define its philosophy.
 For the Slesingers, whose main educational influences were progressive educators, John Dewey and William Kirkpatrick, founding a progressive summer camp was a response to the industrialization and urbanization of America.

-Helen and Douglas Haskell joined the Camp staff in 1926 and were appointed as directors three years later.
-For the next four decades, the Haskells shaped Treetops in accordance with values influenced by John Dewey’s progressive views of education — notably that too much structure and competition stifled children’s natural curiosity and creativity.
+Helen and Douglas Haskell joined the Camp staff in 1926 and were appointed as directors three years later in 1929.
+For the next four decades, the Haskells continued to shape Treetops in accordance with progressive views of education—notably that too much structure and competition stifle children’s natural curiosity and creativity.

-As a result, Treetops campers awoke every morning not from a call of reveille but from a counselor’s gentle nudge.
-They dressed not in uniforms but in their own clothes, often going barefoot.
-They chose their own activities and planned their own days, a practice that helped foster their independence and self-confidence.
-They performed daily work jobs and slept in quarters apart (but not far) from their counselors.
+The rhythm of a Treetops day has remained largely unchanged since Camp’s founding.
+Campers wake every morning not from a bugle call of reveille but from a counselor’s gentle nudge.
+They choose their own activities and plan their own days, a practice that helps foster their independence and self-confidence.
+They perform daily work jobs and sleep in living quarters apart (but not far) from their counselors.

 In 1938, Helen’s sister and brother-in-law, educators Leonora and Walter Clark, opened North Country School on Camp property to extend Treetops’ ideals to an academic setting.
 Ever since, Camp and School have operated in tandem – sharing facilities, a guiding philosophy, and a single Board of Trustees instituted with the reorganization of the two programs into one non-profit in 1957.
 Today, Camp and School continue to share the campus and their mission and values.